 portable document format (PDF).
 A standard specified by Adobe Systems, Incorporated, for the electronic distribution of documents.
-PDF files are compact; can be distributed globally by e-mail, the Web. intranets, or CD-ROM; and can be viewed with the premium feature key.
+PDF files are compact; can be distributed globally by e-mail, the Web, intranets, or CD-ROM; and can be viewed with the Acrobat Reader, which is software from Adobe Systems that can be downloaded at no cost from the Adobe Systems home page.

+premium feature key.
 A file that the storage subsystem controller uses to enable an authorized premium feature.
 The file contains the feature enable identifier of the storage subsystem for which the premium feature is authorized, and data about the premium feature.
 See also feature enable identifier.